second-state/rust-by-example-ext/src/webassembly/nodejs.md

 ```

 The Rust function takes two floating point numbers, and returns the product of
 the two.
-Notice that it parses the input and return values in JSON.
+Notice that the input and return values are all encoded in JSON.

 ```
 use wasm_bindgen::prelude::*;